 In March 2021 I created a series of posters together with Thijs Vissia.
 The posters are aimed at spreading awareness of Zero Covid: a strategy for suppressing COVID-19 infections to as low (zero or almost zero) as possible.
-Originally made for a Dutch audience, the posters criticize the strategy chosen by the Dutch government, and point out what containment of the COVID-19 virus actually entails and offers alternative strategies to the one that is now currently accepted by the Dutch population.
+Originally made for a Dutch audience, the posters point out what containment of the COVID-19 virus actually entails and offers alternative strategies.

-These posters were distributed by Containment Nu, Geen Dor Hout, Scholen Veilig and can be downloaded from their websites.
+These posters were distributed by Containment Nu, Geen Dor Hout, Scholen Veilig and can be downloaded from their websites (click the links!).
 They were later also translated into many different languages and distributed by the Zero Covid Alliance.
 On April 10, 2021 – International Zero Covid Day – they briefly went viral and some posters could even be found in public spaces.